EMPLOYMENT CONTRACTS, SEPARATION AGREEMENTS, AND EXECUTIVE COMPENSATION

 Employment contracts are binding agreements which lay out the terms and conditions of an employee's employment.
 These terms and provisions in employment agreements can have a massive impact on many facets of an employment relationship, and may include obligations that survive even after the employment has ended.
 Some examples include non-compete provisions, non-solicitation provisions, and non-disclosure provisions.

-Executive Compensation is the broad term used to describe compensation agreements and packages and are often tied to performance and/or retention conditions .
-These agreements can be offered at the start of an employee's employment or at anytime thereafter.
-These agreements are increasingly offered with a myriad of employee obligations such as restrictive covenants.
+Executive Compensation is a broad term used to describe various compensation agreements and packages.
+Such compensation is often tied to performance and/or retention conditions .
+These compensation packages can be offered at the start of an employee's employment or at anytime thereafter.
+Executive Compensation agreements are increasingly offered with a myriad of employee obligations such as restrictive covenants.

-Employees should also be aware of the different forms that compensation in these agreements can take and the implications of each.
-Equity award agreements will award employees either the full value of the underlying equity, or else provide only for the appreciation value of the equity between two specified points in time.
+Employees should also be aware of the different forms that compensation in these agreements can take as well as the implications of each form of compensation.
+Equity award agreements can award employees either the full value of the underlying equity, or they may provide only for the appreciation value of the equity between two specified points in time.
 Restricted stock and restricted stock units fall into the former category, while stock appreciation rights and options fall into the latter.

-Deferred compensation in these agreements usually vests according to specified vesting schedules and conditions or, in the case of equity agreements, may be subject to forfeiture provisions.
+Deferred compensation in these agreements usually vests according to specified vesting schedules and conditions or they may be subject to forfeiture provisions.
 Employees who are terminated or who resign should make sure to fully understand any obligations and vesting conditions in their agreements as well as any potential effect subsequent agreements (such as separation agreements) may have on their compensation agreements.

 77 Water Street